Become an in-patient and have your surgery

 What to expect immediately after surgery

-The operation to replace your knee takes approximately 1-2 hours.
+The operation to replace your hip takes approximately one hour

 After surgery you will be taken to recovery and then onto the ward.
 Here you will be given regular pain relief by the nursing staff and your observations will be checked regularly